Code-the-Dream-School/node-essentials-pieces/express-concepts.md

 req.method
 req.path
-req.params  HTML path parameters.
+req.params  HTML path parameters, if any.
 When you configure a route with a route handler, you can tell Express where these are in the URL. req.query  query parameters of the request, if any req.body    The body of the request, if any req.host    The host that this Express app is running on